 Science fiction movies have promised us self-aware homes and cars for a long time.
 Just issue a voice command, and the requested action occurs immediately.
 If you were expecting this type of technology to just suddenly appear by now, you probably feel disappointed.
 However, as with most ground-breaking technologies, this type of thing slowly weaves its way into our lives, often without us even realizing it.
 Think about how naturally you now issue commands to a smartphone via voice.
 Did your phone offer that functionality ten years ago?

 Personal assistant devices are one of the next steps toward the self-aware home and car.
 The family of Amazon Echo devices ranks among the most well-rounded personal assistant device hardware available.
 If you don’t know much about what these devices can do for you, we’re here to help.

 Echo devices will have a few different components that allow them to work.
 Most Echo units have all of the features listed here.

 You’ll need to have the Alexa app installed on a smartphone, tablet, or computer to control some aspects of any Echo model.
 The Alexa app offers compatibility with common mobile devices running Android OS, iOS, Windows, or Fire OS.

-The display screen is one of the newer feature found in some Echo devices.
-Through the display, you can watch video, read messages, or make video phone calls.
+The display screen is one of the newer features found in some Echo devices.
+Through the display, you can watch videos, read messages, display recipes, or make video phone calls.